joemalski/mongoose-bcrypt-compare/README.md

 var compare = require('mongoose-bcrypt-compare');

-// where `hash` is a result from db PasswordModel.find({}, {_id: 0, password: 1}, function(err, hash){
+// where `hash` is a json result from db PasswordModel.find({}, {_id: 0, password: 1}, function(err, hash){
   if(!err) {
     var result = '';